 Under the Bylaw, Buffer Zone contributes to public and private water supply and wildlife habitat, which are interests under both the Bylaw and Act; groundwater and water pollution prevention, which have analogous statutory interests; and erosion and sedimentation control and recreation, which lack analogous statutory interests.
 Under the Act, Buffer Zone does not in and of itself serve to protect any statutory interests.

 As indicated above, the Buffer Zone does not have performance standards under the Act or the MassDEP Wetlands Protection Regulations.
 As such, the performance standards listed at Section 2.5(4)(a)1. to 7. above are more stringent than any provisions of the Act or the MassDEP Regulations.
-These regulations require applicants to preserve of a 25-foot No Disturbance Zone or obtain a Waiver of Regulation for work proposed within the 25-foot No Disturbance Zone; require a wildlife habitat evaluation and mitigation when threshold is exceeded; require mitigation plantings for tree removals when wildlife habitat provisions do not apply; require stormwater management with more stringent standards for most projects; require infiltration to maintain groundwater recharge when impervious surfaces are proposed; protect the capacity to provide recreation; and specifically require limit of work and sedimentation control measures, respectively.
+These regulations require applicants to preserve of a 25-foot No Disturbance Zone or obtain a Waiver of Regulation for work proposed within the 25-foot No Disturbance Zone; require a wildlife habitat evaluation and mitigation when threshold is exceededrequire stormwater management with more stringent standards for most projects; require infiltration to maintain groundwater recharge when impervious surfaces are proposed; protect the capacity to provide recreation; require consideration of projected climate change impacts; and specifically require limit of work and sedimentation control measures, respectively.

 2.6 Riverfront Area (1) Preamble